Cottage of Sweets

 The first person to sell anything out of the Cottage was Ruth Kuster, the wife of the designer and builder of the courtyard.
 Originally, a weaving shop, the cottage was also used to sell tickets out of a side window for performances at the beautiful Court of the Golden Bough Theatre.
 The cottage would later become a dress shop under the ownership of Anna Katz.
 There were two major fires at the theatre behind the cottage, one in 1935, and another in 1938.
 It makes us wonder how good (or bad) the acting must have been in those two years.
 Perhaps throwing fruit wasn’t enough.

 The last fire ended the theatre, and the courtyard was redesigned as the first official shopping center in Carmel.
-The stage was set, (no more fires), for the cottage to become the Cottage of Sweets, when a gentleman from British Columbia, Canada, Wally Cullomore, decided Carmel needed a Sweet Shop.
+The stage was now set for the cottage to become the Cottage of Sweets when a gentleman from British Columbia, Canada, Wally Cullomore, decided Carmel needed a Sweet Shop.
 So, in 1959 the curtain was raised, on a much-loved performance.
 We are now the award winning (best smelling and best tasting) shop in Carmel.
-The Cottage of Sweets, voted by children, “most likely shop to go to when in Carmel”, every year since opening.
+The Cottage of Sweets, voted by children, has been the“most likely shop to go to when in Carmel”, every year since opening.